evanmcook/neutrikNAHousingCollection/xlr4muteSwitch/xlr4MuteSwitch.md

 ### wiring process
 cut 2 pieces of wire @ 36mm. measure how much casing to strip off of wire to connect pins pins 3,4 of XLR connectors . i used 4mm as a starting point.
-cut 1 piece of wire @ 55mm. measure from ground lug to ground lug.

 cut 2 pieces of wire @ 30mm. test the length of this wire from pin 1 and 2 of one XLR to the switch. these wires connect from pin 1 and 2 on XLR pins to the middle poles of the switch.
 cut 2 pieces of wire @ 40 mm. these wires connect pin 1 and 2 on XLR sockets to the poles of the switch opposite the bridged switch contacts.